 Examples of block special files:

 - /dev/sdxn — mounted partitions of physical storage devices.
 The letter x refers to a physical device, and the number n refers to a partition on that device.
-For instance, /dev/sda1 is typically the first partition on the first physical storage device.
+For instance, /dev/sda1 is the first partition on the first physical storage device.

 - /dev/loopn — loop devices.
 These are special devices which allow a file in the filesystem to be used as a block device.
 The file may contain an entire filesystem of its own, and be accessed as if it were a mounted partition on a physical storage device.
 For example, an ISO disk image file may be mounted as a loop device.

-If you want to know how big a block is on your system, run "blockdev --getbsz device" as root, e.g.:
+To know how big a block is on your system, run "blockdev --getbsz device" as root, e.g.:

 sudo blockdev --getbsz /dev/sda1